ilse-langnar/bashGPT/readme.md

 If you find any issues with **gpt.sh** or want to contribute to the project, feel free to create an issue or a pull request on the Github repository.
 We welcome all contributions and suggestions! 🙏

 ## License 📄
-BashGPT.sh is licensed under the MIT License.
+gpt.sh is licensed under the MIT License.
 Use it, modify it, have fun with it! 😎